Showing posts with label Compilations. Show all posts

 The CryptO'pinion?

 I wouldn't describe North And South as a serious strategy war game.
-There are elements but it's quite a simple affair with battles, fort invasions, etc that are more arcade than tactical.
+It was never meant to be that.
+There are elements but, it's quite a simple affair with battles, fort invasions, etc. These are more arcade than tactical.
 In fact, I could bang on all day about the battles, humour, funny sounds, etc but this isn't what makes North & South a great game.
-Of course, they are valid points, but I feel North & South is actually quite a simple concept that has been perfectly executed.
+Of course, they are valid points, but I feel North & South is actually quite a simple concept.
+One that has been perfectly executed.

-This is an extremely enjoyable and completely unrealistic reenactment of the American Civil War and something you can play time and time again.
-It will appeal to all equally so boot up North & South right now.
-Enjoy!
+This is an extremely enjoyable yet completely unrealistic reenactment of the American Civil War but something to play time & time again.
+It's absolutely superb and will appeal to all equally.
+So boot up North & South and enjoy a masterpiece.

 What a cool menu screen this is.
 Click around the screen to see what's what.